-In screed hydronic underfloor heating is a very effective option for large homes.
-This type of hydronic heating is more cost-efficient and far more flexible than conventional heating systems for large spaces.
+In-screed hydronic underfloor heating is ideal for large homes.
+This type of hydronic heating is very cost-efficient and far more flexible than conventional heating systems for large spaces.

-Hydronic in screed heating is suitable for large areas (80 m² +) and can be used in a variety of installations where a sand and cement bed is being used.
+Hydronic in-screed heating is suitable for large areas (80 m²+) and requires a sand and cement bed on top of the pipe.
 The minimum depth of the screed bed is 50mm.
-In screed installations have a faster response time than in slab installations, as it is closer to the floor surface.
+In-screed installations have a faster response time than in slab installations, as the pipe is closer to the floor surface.

 REHAU PEX pipe is specifically used for under floor heating.
 It is a cross-linked polyethylene pipe with an oxygen barrier to prevent corrosion.

-With in-screed hydronic heating, we aim for a heat output of around 100-120W/m².
-A combination of flow and temperature is balanced to suit the heat load requirement of each room.
+With in-screed hydronic heating we aim for a heat output of 100-120W/m².
+A combination of flow and temperature is balanced to suit the heat load requirement of each area.

-The hydronic floor heating pipe is installed on top of the subfloor, before the cement screed and beneath any type of floor covering (generally tile).
+The hydronic floor heating pipe is installed on top of the subfloor, before the cement screed and beneath any type of floor covering.
 You must cover the cable with a minimum of 50mm bed of screed.